CoderKungfu/refactoring_php_demo/slides2.md

 ### Why?
 --

-- Array & Associative Array are awesome as generic data containers.
+- Array & Associative Array are awesome as generic data containers --

+- But they do not communicate intent
 --

-- But they do not communicate intent.
---

-- Brittle - breaks easily if your API changes.
+- Brittle - breaks easily if your API changes
 ---
 ## Technique 4: Do not be obsessed with primitives

 ### Alternative
 --

-- Use classes / models to encapsulate behavior.
+- Use classes / models to encapsulate behavior
 --

-- Switch to compositional approach.
+- Switch to compositional approach
 --

-- Use objects that work together.
+- Use objects that work together
 ---

 ## Technique 4: Do not be obsessed with primitives